veillette/opticsTextbook/content/Chap01Basics/Basics.md

 **Remark**.
 The energy flux $\mathbf{\mathcal{S}}$ and the energy density $U_{em}$ depend quadratically on the field.
 For $U_{em}$ the quadratic dependence on the electric and magnetic fields is clear.
 To see that the Poynting vector is also quadratic in the electromagnetic field, one should realize that the electric and magnetic fields are inseparable: they together form the electromagnetic field.
-Stated differently: if the amplitude of the electric field is doubled, then also that of the magnetic field is doubled and hence the Poynting vector is increased by the factor 4.
+Stated differently: if the amplitude of the electric field is doubled, then also that of the magnetic field is doubled and hence the Poynting vector is increased by a factor 4.
 Therefore, when computing the Poynting vector or the electromagnetic energy density of a time-harmonic electromagnetic field, the real-valued vector fields should be used, i.e. the complex fields should **NOT** be used.
 An exception is the calculation of the long-time average of the Poynting vector or the energy density.
 As we will show in the next section, the **time averages** of the energy flux and energy density of time-harmonic fields can actually be expressed quite conveniently in terms of the complex field amplitudes.